Seito Shokun!

 Seito Shokun! (生徒諸君!) is a Japanese manga written and illustrated by Yōko Shōji.
 It is serialized in Kodansha's Shōjo Friend from 1977 to 1984.
 The individual chapters were published into 24 tankōbon by Kodansha between February 1978 and June 1985.
 Seito Shokun! won the second Kodansha Manga Award in 1978 for the shōjo category.

 The sequel to the manga, Seito Shokun!
-Kyōshi-hen was serialized in Kodansha's Be Love between 2004 and 2011.
+Kyōshi-hen was serialized in Kodansha's Be Love between 2003 and 2011.
 Another spin-off, Seito Shokun!
 Saishū-shō: Tabidachi, was published between 2011 and 2019 in the same magazine.
 The manga was adapted into several live action dramas, with two television drama series, from 1980 to 1981 and in 2007.
-It was also adapted into two live action television specials, broadcast on Fuji TV on February 23, 1986, and June 8, 1987, respectively.
+It was also adapted into a live action film and two live action television specials, broadcast on Fuji TV on February 23, 1986, and June 8, 1987, respectively.

 Releases

 Manga

 Seito Shokun! is a manga written and illustrated by Yōko Shōji.
 It is serialized in Kodansha's Shōjo Friend from 1977 to 1984.
 Kodansha released the manga's 24 tankōbon between February 1978 and June 1985.
 In September, 1983, Kodansha released a one-shot spin-off of Seito Shokun!, called Seito Shokun!
 Gaiden (生徒諸君!外伝).
 Kodansha re-released the manga in 12 kanzenban volumes, which were released between December 12, 1995, and March 12, 1996.

 Kodansha released a sequel of the manga, called Seito Shokun!
 Kyōshi-hen (生徒諸君!教師編).
 It was serialized in Kodansha's josei manga magazine, Be Love.
-Its first tankōbon volume was published on April 13, 2004, and its last was published on August 11, 2011.
+Its first tankōbon volume was published on April 13, 2004, and its 25th and last was published on August 11, 2011.